Quilting Patterns of Identity

 10 laser-cut paper panels, ink, gold leaf, monofilament nylon thread, each 42 in. across.
 Dimensions: Overall, as shown 192 x 336 x 24 in.
 Each panel, 42 in. across; length varies from 66 to 236 in.

-To design this installation, I researched historical quilt patterns from the Gilcrease collection and combined the geometric patterns from these with floral and geometric quilt patterns from Pakistan and South Asia.
+“Quilting Patterns” fuses floral and geometric patterns taken from quilt designs from Pakistan and the Gilcrease Museum’s collection in Tulsa, Oklahoma.
+To design this installation, I researched historical quilt patterns from the Gilcrease Museum’s and combined these geometric patterns with quilt patterns from Pakistan and South Asia.
 By blending the patterns in the quilt designs, the work creates a symbolic dialogue between women from different cultures and time periods, showing human connections through shared art forms and expressions.

 © 2014-2024 Sarah Ahmad.
 All Rights Reserved.